emiltj/cds-visual-exam/assignment_6/README.md

 | f1-score  | 0.19 | 0.3 | 0.25 | 0.24   | 0.24   |
 | support   | 497.0               | 497.0               | 0.25 | 994.0               | 994.0               |

-<em> Stylized paintings classification report. **NOTE: The Monet paintings with style from Cezanne had - for this classification - set their True label labelled as "Monet".** </em>
+<em> Stylized paintings classification report. **NOTE: The Monet paintings with style from Cezanne had - for this classification - their True label set as "Monet".** </em>

 From inspecting the classification report when predicting the stylized images, we can see that the classifier predicted roughly 25% of the Monet paintings with Cezanne style, as Monet (and vice versa).
 There are two ways of interpreting these results.
-The first being that the model bases its predictions not so much on the content of the painting, but rather the style.
-The second way of interpreting the results takes the way in which the stylized paintings were generated into account -
+The first being that the model bases its predictions not so much on the content of the painting, but rather on the style.
+The second way of interpreting the results takes the way in which the stylized paintings were generated into account.
+The results are likely the product of the fact that the stylized paintings that were synthesized were not 50% content and 50% style.

-Do note here that Monet paintings with Cezanne style were labelled "Monet" for the classifer, although they of course are not Monet paintings.

 https://en.wikipedia.org/wiki/Neural_Style_Transfer#Formulation